shoshinflamingo/KataArchitecture2025/decisions/0001-keep-the-current-scalable-microservice-architecture.md

-# Microservice Architecture Scalability Assessment
+# Keep the current scalable microservice architecture

 ## Context and Problem Statement